Alcohol & Drugs

 Students are not permitted to use, sell, transfer or possess medication prescribed to another person or sell or transfer their own medication to another person.

-Persons and their belongings suspected of bringing illegal drugs into any campus building or property controlled by the University (including residence halls or leased residential properties) or persons suspected to be under the influence of illegal drugs will be subject to search by Suffolk University Police and may not be allowed into the building or property with the suspected package.
+Persons and their belongings will be subject to search by Suffolk University Police if they are suspected of bringing illegal drugs into any campus building or property controlled by the University (including residence halls or leased residential properties) or of being under the influence of illegal drugs, and may not be allowed into the building or property with the suspected package.

-Students are strongly encouraged to call for medical assistance (On-campus call: 617-573-8111; Off-campus call 911) for themselves or for another student whom they believe is dangerously intoxicated or is experiencing medical issues because s/he is under the influence of alcohol and/or drugs.
+Students are strongly encouraged to call for medical assistance (on-campus call: 617-573-8111; off-campus call 911) for themselves or for another student who they believe is dangerously intoxicated or is experiencing medical issues because s/he is under the influence of alcohol and/or drugs.
 See the Medical Amnesty Policy.

 Student Sanctions for Alcohol and Drug Violations

 Often, students ask what the sanctions are for violating the Student Alcohol and Drug Policy.
-Sanctions are generally a combination of educational and punitive sanctions with the goal being that the University first strives to educate students about acceptable behavior while also holding students accountable for their misconduct.
-In determining sanctions, hearing officers may consider students’ present demeanor, past disciplinary record, the nature of the misconduct, and the severity of any damage, injury or harm resulting from the misconduct or other factors.
+Sanctions are often a combination of educational and punitive sanctions with the goal being that the University first strives to educate students about acceptable behavior while also holding students accountable for their misconduct.
+In determining sanctions, the following may be considered: a student’s present demeanor, past disciplinary record, the nature of the misconduct, and the severity of any damage, injury or harm resulting from the misconduct or other factors.

 Only in an environment free of substance abuse can Suffolk University fulfill its mission of developing the professional, social, cultural and intellectual potential of each member of its community.

 In situations of medical emergencies caused by alcohol and/or drug use, the primary concern is the health and safety of the individual(s) involved.
-Students are strongly encouraged to call for medical assistance (On-campus call: 617-573-8111; Off-campus call 911) for themselves or for another student whom they believe is dangerously intoxicated or is experiencing medical issues because s/he is under the influence of alcohol and/or drugs.
+Students are strongly encouraged to call for medical assistance (on-campus call: 617-573-8111; off-campus call 911) for themselves or for another student who they believe is dangerously intoxicated or is experiencing medical issues because they are under the influence of alcohol and/or drugs.

-Students experiencing an alcohol and/or drug-related medical emergency may receive medical amnesty through the Suffolk University Student Conduct System when students or their friends or other persons (not University staff) are concerned about them and seek medical assistance from SUPD or Residence Life & Housing staff (or from local police if off-campus).
+Students experiencing an alcohol and/or drug-related medical emergency may receive medical amnesty through the Suffolk University Student Conduct System when they are concerned about themselves, or when student by-standers or other persons (not University staff) are concerned about them, and seek medical assistance from SUPD or Residence Life & Housing staff (or from local police if off-campus).
 Medical amnesty may be extended to students who seek help from SUPD or Residence Life & Housing staff (or from local police if off-campus) for another student provided they remain with the student experiencing the medical emergency until medical assistance arrives.
-Medical amnesty applies to the use of alcohol and/or drugs and does not extend to other violations of the Community Standards including, but not limited to, distribution of alcohol or drugs, vandalism or assault.
+Medical amnesty applies to the using alcohol and/or drugs and does not extend to other violations of the Community Standards including, but not limited to, distribution of alcohol or drugs, vandalism or assault.
 Students granted medical amnesty may be required to complete educational or other sanctions.
 The University reserves the right to inform parents/guardians when students receive medical amnesty.

 Students whose pattern of behavior suggests the ongoing use of alcohol and/or drugs may not be granted medical amnesty.